codefresh-io/cap-docs.codefresh.io/_docs/pipelines/managing-pipelines.md

 1. To see more information on an error, select the **+** sign.

 ### Aggregated global analytics for pipelines
 The Home page displays the aggregated, global view of all the Delivery Pipelines with active workflows in your cluster.
-The global view provides insights into trends, and resource consumption across all the _active_ pipelines. ipelines by activity and by duration, and compare metrics Pipelines are Analytics are derived by comparing the selected time range to the corresponding reference period.
+The global view provides insights into trends, and resource consumption across all the _active_ pipelines.
+Analytics are derived by comparing the selected time range to the corresponding reference period.
 If your time range is the last seven days, the reference period is the seven days that precede the time range.

 #### View aggregated pipeline analytics (global view)